Reading Southern railway station: Construction and early years

 Reading had been served by the Great Western Railway (GWR) since 1840.
-The competing 1855 SER station was west of Vastern Road, on the corner of Blagrave Street and Station Road, adjacent to but south-east of the GWR station, and at a lower level.
+The competing 1855 SER station was west of Vastern Road, on the corner of Blagrave Street and Station Road, adjacent to but south-east of the GWR station and at a lower level.

 The Staines, Wokingham & Woking Junction Railway (SW&WJR) opened a line between the existing London to Windsor line station of in Middlesex (today in northern Surrey) and in Berkshire on 9 July 1856; the SW&WJR was worked by the London and South Western Railway (LSWR), and they were authorised to run over the SER into Reading.
-In this way Reading gained a service into London Waterloo station.
+In this way, Reading gained a service into London Waterloo.
 The SW&WJR was absorbed by the LSWR in 1878.

 The original station did not last long, since it was destroyed by fire in 1859 after being struck by lightning.
 A replacement was built, which had two platform faces; it was enlarged in 1896 by the provision of two more faces following the resiting of the locomotive shed.